hoshikawa2/OCI_API_Gateway_Automation2/README.md

 ![img_5.png](images/vault-1.png)

 Now, you can specify the **Secret OCID** to obtain the secret.
 The code are protected by **Resource Principal**.

+Declare the initialization for your secret client:

+    secret_client = oci.secrets.SecretsClient(config={}, signer=signer)

+Then you can obtain the secret value specifying your secret **OCID**:

+    ClientId = read_secret_value(secret_client, "ocid1.vaultsecret.oc1.iad.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx")
+    ClientSecret = read_secret_value(secret_client, "ocid1.vaultsecret.oc1.iad.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx")

+See the [authRPApi.py](./files/authApi/authRPApi.py) code with the changes to obtain your secrets.
+Remember to rename the **authRPApi.py** to **func.py** and build your function to test.

 ## applyValidationApi